 All of this to deepen one’s commitment to God through Christ.

 We will be mainly concerned with the First Week of the Spiritual Exercises using the First Week as a basis of comparison with the Buddhist approach through Pema Caldron and her presentation and commentary on the “Way of the Bodhisattva.”

 Shantideva “God of Peace” 8th Century India [1a]

 Destined to inherit the throne.
 2 stories:

 1. The night before his coronation he “had a dream in which Manjushri (bodhisattva of Wisdom) appeared to him and told him to renounce worldly life and seek ultimate truth.
-Thus Shantideva left home immediately, giving up the throne for the spiritual path, just as the historical Buddha had done” (p. xi, No Time To Lose)
+Thus Shantideva left home immediately, giving up the throne for the spiritual path, just as the historical Buddha had done”

 2. “The night before his enthronement, his mother gave him a ceremonial bath using scalding water.
 When he asked why she was intentionally burning him, she replied, ‘Son, this pain is nothing compared to the pain you will suffer when you are king,’ and on that very night he departed.”

 Shantideva lived the life of a “renunciate.”
 Eventually he arrived at Nalanda University, the largest and most powerful monastery in India, attracting students from all over the Buddhist world. (p. xii)

 1. Shantideva was not well liked there.
 He never participated in any of the classes and gatherings so he was presumed to know nothing and would be shamed and humiliated into leaving.